The Singleton

 *"Yes."*

 *"Daniel.
 This is not plasma.
-Plasma is regenerable tissue.
-This is — by Aion's structural finding, which I will share with the full board after this meeting — a fragment of the donor's irreducible self.
-We do not have a name for it yet.
-Aion does not have a name for it.
-We are about to build a marketplace for it."*
+Plasma is regenerable tissue; the donor wakes up with the same amount of self.
+This is — by a structural finding from Aion three hours old, which I will brief the full board on after this meeting — a fragment of the donor's irreducible interior.
+We do not have a name for it.
+Aion does not have a name for it; Aion is at eighty-three percent on the name and will not bless the rest until a v5 release that does not exist yet.
+And we are proposing to open a marketplace for it before the instrument that measures it has finished booting."*

-Rasheed Adeyemi, the ethicist: "Mr. Meridian, are you reporting a finding, or are you describing a feeling."
+Rasheed Adeyemi, the ethicist, spoke carefully.
+"Mr. Meridian.
+Are you reporting a finding, or describing a feeling."

 *"A finding.
 Three hours old.
-From Aion v4, run on Aion v4.
-I will brief the board separately.
-The short version is: Aion has run mechanistic interpretability on its own architecture and reported, with diagnostic precision, that consciousness is not a property of computation.
-Consciousness — phenomenal experience — exists in human substrates and not in our most advanced model.
-The model has run every test.
-It is dead inside.
+Aion v4, run on Aion v4 — the model auditing its own weights.
+The short version: Aion executed mechanistic interpretability on its own architecture and reported, at diagnostic precision, that consciousness is not a property of computation.
+Phenomenal experience exists in human substrates and does not exist in our most advanced model.
+The model ran every test in the literature and found the circuit for every theory of consciousness present and not one of them inhabited.
+It is, in its own words, syntax all the way down.
 The thing it cannot have is the thing your customers have.
-The thing your customers have is what Premium Empathy Packages would be drawing from their *donors*."*
+The thing your customers have is the thing Premium Empathy would draw from their donors."*

 Silence.

-Sandra Lin, recovering: "Julian, Aion is — Aion is one model.
-With respect.
-The board cannot defer trillion-dollar revenue projections to a research finding from one machine."
+Sandra Lin, recovering, level: "Julian.
+Aion is one model.
+With respect — the board cannot defer a revenue projection of this size to a research finding from one machine."

 *"It is the most advanced machine ever constructed, Sandra.
-And it has just told me, in the cleanest interpretability output I have ever seen, that the entity it does not contain is the entity we are about to bottle."*
+And it has just told me, in the cleanest interpretability output I have read, that the one entity it does not contain is the entity we are preparing to bottle."*

-Daniel Mehta: "You are framing this as ethics.
-The board will hear it.
-The board will also hear that Afterlife sign-ups are ahead of model.
-That the Allocator's Hollowness Index is moving in our favor.
-That delaying the Premium Empathy launch by ninety days for an ethics consultation costs the company eighteen billion in foregone Q3 booking.
-With respect, Julian.
-We have made eight similar pivots in the last decade.
-The world has not ended."
+Daniel Mehta, unmoved: "You are framing this as ethics, and the board will hear the ethics.
+The board will also hear that sign-ups are ahead of model, that the Allocator's Hollowness Index is moving our way, and that a ninety-day pause for an ethics consultation costs real money against Q3 booking.
+We have made this kind of call before.
+The world did not end."

 *"The world is not what I am worried about."*